Scenario 3 Sample Clauses

 Scenario 3.
 If the total of the Adjusted Amounts for all Claimants with Valid Claims is equal to the Net Settlement Fund, Claimants with Valid Claims shall be paid their Adjusted Amounts.
 If the total of the Adjusted Amounts for all Claimants with Valid Claims exceeds the Net Settlement Fund, then the Adjusted Amount for each Claimant with a Valid Claim shall be the Adjusted Amount decreased to a lower percentage, on a pro-rata basis, until the total of the Adjusted Amounts equals the Net Settlement Fund.
 In this event, the Adjusted Amounts for each Payment Group will be reduced in a manner that maintains the 10 / 5 / 3 ratio of percentages between Payment Groups 1, 2, and 3, respectively, as specified in Section 2.4.3 (i-iii) above.
 To illustrate, if the total of the Adjusted Amounts for all Valid Claims were twice the Net Settlement Fund, Claimants in Payment Group 1 would receive 50% of their Amounts Allegedly Withheld, Claimants in Payment Group 2 would receive 25% of their Amounts Allegedly Withheld, and Claimants in Payment Group 3 would receive 15% of their Amounts Allegedly Withheld.

 Scenario 3 vulnerability in a critical device (ICS) ICS (Industrial Control Systems) is a general term that describes industrial automation systems responsible for data acquisition, visualization and control of industrial processes.
 They are very common in industrial sectors and Critical Infrastructures.
-They play a critical role not only in maintaining the continuity of industrial processes but also to ensure functional and technical safety, preventing large industrial accidents and environmental disasters.
+They play a critical role not only in maintaining the continuity of industrial processes but also to ensure functional and technical safety, to prevent personal damage and damage to property.
 According to the report “Analysis of ICS-SCADA Cyber Security Maturity Levels in Critical Sectors “by ENISA, the ICS-SCADA environment is a key component for the European Critical Infrastructures.
 Most sectors rely on ICS-SCADA to ensure process control and safety which ensure continuity of national critical functions.
 A vulnerability in this kind of devices, could have a huge impact in a Critical Infrastructure and there have been several cases where malicious actors have been targeting ICS such as the Triton malware or the notorious Stuxnet worm.
 This seems a likely scenario within the transportation industry, where many assets are controlled by ICS/SCADA.
-The idea is to show the process of how a hardware provider reports a vulnerability in his products and this information is shared and extended among the different stakeholders within the railway sector (CERT’s, IM’s, RO’s).
-The figure below shows how it would be the process for this vulnerability.
-Figure 25: Scenario 3 – Vulnerability identified within a critical service
+Figure 25 shows the process of how a hardware provider reports a vulnerability in his products and this information is shared and extended among the different stakeholders within the railway sector (CERT’s, IM’s, RO’s): Figure 25: Scenario 3 – Vulnerability identified within a critical service

 Scenario 3.
 NN’s payment to IPH of royalties on Net Sales of any Niche Candidate with respect to which NN has exercised its Buy-In-Option and IPH has exercised its opt out option pursuant to Subsection 6.5.2 shall be as follows: